 There are sometimes special ferry discounts attached to major events, so check out our guide to discount Isle of Wight ferry travel.

-(Event organisers: please note, we only include events on this list which take place each year.
-The On The Wight guide mentioned earlier is your best bet for one off events).
+(Event organisers: please note, we only include events on this list that take place each year.
+The On The Wight guide mentioned earlier or Facebook events pages are your best bet for one off events).

 There are sometimes special ferry discounts attached to major events, so check out our guide to discount Isle of Wight ferry travel.

-(Event organisers: please note, we only include events on this list which take place each year.
-The On The Wight guide mentioned earlier is your best bet for one off events).
+(Event organisers: please note, we only include events on this list that take place each year.
+The On The Wight guide mentioned earlier or Facebook events pages are your best bet for one off events).

 Isle of Wight Walking Festival and Walk The Wight, May and October